 Waterfront & Water View

-There is so much to do on Coeur d’Alene.
-From wake boarding, waterskiing and other water sports to fly fishing or parasailng, its all right here in Coeur d’Alene.
+There is so much to do on all of our lakes.
+From wake boarding, waterskiing and other water sports to fly fishing or parasailng, its all right here.
 Care to dine at a floating restaurant or hit a golf ball onto a floating green?
-You can in Coeur d’Alene.
+We have it all.

-Enjoy the friendly atmosphere of the City Beach and numerous water activities, including water skiing, wakeboarding, fishing, jet skiing, parasailing, boat cruises, seaplane rides, kayaking and more.
+Enjoy the friendly atmosphere of the City Beaches and numerous water activities, including water skiing, wakeboarding, fishing, jet skiing, parasailing, boat cruises, seaplane rides, kayaking and more.

-Around the shores of Lake Coeur d’Alene, one can find the home of their dreams.
-From old rustic lake cabins dating back nearly a century, to enormous lakeside estates, the perfect home, second home or vacation residence can be found on Lake Coeur d’Alene.
-Because of the low elevation, warm summer water temps and lack of bugs, Coeur d’Alene is the ideal lake for you and your family.
+Around the shores of Lake Coeur d’Alene, Lake Pend Oreille, Priest Lake or Hayden Lake one can find the home of their dreams.
+From old rustic lake cabins dating back nearly a century, to enormous lakeside estates, the perfect home, second home or vacation residence can be found.
+Because of the low elevation, warm summer water temps Coeur d’Alene, Sandpoint, Priest Lake or Hayden Lake make ideal locations for you and your family to call home.

 About Lake Coeur d’Alene